 It wasn’t horrible fog, but there was enough of it to cause worry.
 And we certainly didn’t want Shannon to worry on her first day of cruising in several months.

 At 9 we pulled off the wall with the radar spinning madly, past the smelly dead salmon and the bushel of greens we dumped out of the AC strainer.
 Gross.
 Fortunately Shannon still was asleep, so she missed it.

 Years ago when Doug formed his law firm, he attempted to grab the domain name belknaplaw.com.
 Alas it was taken.
 A few years back, the ne’er-do-well Oregon attorney who snaked the address contacted Doug about a client.
 Turns out Wendell Belknap is a great guy after all, and over time we’ve bonded, albeit mostly by email.
 Wendall is a genealogy savant who has compiled a database with detailed documentation and information about more than 25,000 Belknaps.
-That’s a pile of Belknaps.
-We now know that Mallory and Shannon are Wendall’s 5th cousins, 2 times removed, or some such thing.
+That’s more than a boatload of Belknaps.
+We now know that Mallory and Shannon are Wendall’s 5th cousins, twice removed, or some such thing.
 Certainly close enough to hit up the same family reunion we say.

 We tied up the lines, hooked up the power, checked in, and were heading to lunch just as Shannon showed up.
 Good thing.
 We were about to call a doctor.

 Lazy afternoon and cards along the lake waiting for the SS Badger.
 Hopefully we can get the drone up later this week to video the docking performance.
 It’s pretty cool.